 Public Safety Tools and Resources

-The Cybersecurity and Infrastructure Security Agency (CISA) has developed several automated tools and training for emergency communications.
+CISA has developed several automated tools and training for emergency communications.
 The Communications Asset Survey and Mapping (CASM) Tool helps jurisdictions inventory their public safety emergency communications capabilities and assets and enables public safety organizations to share information on communication equipment.
-The Emergency Communications Division also developed the Public Safety Software Tools on the SAFECOM website, which provides additional tools and support to the public safety community, including CASM, the Narrowband License Status Tool, the Response Level Communications Tool, the SWIC Portal, the online NIFOG and various computer based training courses.
+CISA also developed the Public Safety Software Tools on the SAFECOM website, which provides additional tools and support to the public safety community, including CASM, the Narrowband License Status Tool, the Response Level Communications Tool, the SWIC Portal, the online NIFOG and various computer based training courses.

 Technical Assistance Support for the Nationwide Public Safety Broadband Network